The magic of living in Palma16 January 2019

 What’s it like living in Palma?

 So why of all the places in the world did we choose Palma?
 Well, lots of reasons really.
 I knew I was ready for a change.
 I’d been putting a lot of pressure on myself to ‘achieve’ and this meant a lack of sleep.
-Not good for us eczema sufferers.
+Not good for us sensitive skin sufferers.
 And as the ‘H’ in my HOPE principles stand for home, I decided it was time to take my own advice!
 This meant creating an environment I could thrive in, and have some space to continue working on my business.

 I’d only ever visited Palma three times but I just knew it felt right.
 You know you just get that feeling instinctively?
 It felt zen when I visited.
 And even more so when we fell in love with literally the first property we viewed, immediately signing on the dotted line for three months (and who knows, we might decide to stay a bit longer if the mood takes us).